LeandroParisi/case-stone-front/README.md

 <h1 align="center">Marvelous App - front:</h1>
 <h2 align="center">Made for Stone challenge 2021</h2>
 <p align="center"><a href="https://marvelousapp-front.herokuapp.com/">Link to production</a></p>
-Note that, since the application is built using Heroku free the first access may take a while both to open it (initializing front end instance) and loggin in / registering (initializing back end instance).
+Note that, since the application is built using Heroku free version the first access may take a while to open (initializing front end instance) and to loggin / register user (initializing back end instance).

 <hr />